August Cole is an author, futurist and analyst exploring the future of conflict.

 His first book Ghost Fleet: A Novel of the Next World War is a collaborative novel written with Peter W. Singer.
 This near-future thriller about the next world war was published in 2015 by Eamon Dolan Books, a Houghton Mifflin Harcourt imprint.
 See more at www.ghostfleetbook.com.

 He also edited the Atlantic Council science fiction collection, War Stories From the Future, published in November 2015.
 The anthology featured his short story ANTFARM about the intersection of swarm-warfare, additive manufacturing and crowd-sourced intelligence.
+He is the author of numerous other short stories about the future of conflict.

-From 2007 to 2010, August reported on the defense industry for the Wall Street Journal.
+From 2007 to 2010, August reported on the defense industry for The Wall Street Journal.
 From Washington, he covered companies ranging from Boeing to Blackwater, as well as broader defense policy and political matters.
 He helped break many major national security stories, including foreign cyber spies hacking into the U.S. Joint Strike Fighter program, major defense contractors doing “Smart Power” development work in Africa, U.S. sales of F-16 fighters to Iraq and a Blackwater civilian shooting incident in Afghanistan.
 He has discussed his fiction and reporting on CNBC, WBUR’s On Point, NBC King 5 Seattle’s New Day, The John Batchelor Show, PRI’s The World, To The Point With Warren Olney, NPR’s Day to Day, in addition to other national media programs.

 From 1998 to 2006, he worked as an editor and a reporter for MarketWatch.com, a financial news Web site, where he began covering defense issues, including private military contractors.
 He also has extensive experience writing about the automotive and airline industries, as well as the Internet economy.
 He was a regular guest on CBS affiliate radio stations around the country, and has appeared as an expert commentator on KPIX TV in San Francisco.